 Run rate isn’t always the most accurate metric.
 Like we saw in the previous example, if the month or quarter you use to estimate run rate is above or below normal, or if your revenue fluctuates over time, your results won’t reflect reality.
 Run rate also doesn’t account for churn, expansion, contraction, annual versus monthly contracts, or other factors affecting revenue.

-Monthly sales can vary significantly based on seasonality.
+Monthly sales can vary significantly based on seasonality, so a single month’s sales will not always accurately reflect annual sales or profitability.
 This variation can make your run rate calculations dramatically different if revenue was measured during the high season versus the low season.

 Remember Company A?
 Perhaps, in January, they brought in only $12,000 in sales revenue—this would make their run rate a mere $144,000, less than half of what they estimated based on the data from June.
 Neither calculation is more or less valid—but one is likely much more accurate than the other.

 Unfortunately, this also makes run rate an easy metric for SaaS companies to manipulate—using revenue from above-average months can mislead investors into believing sales are healthier than they really are.